41st Locarno Film Festival

 The 41st Locarno Film Festival was held from 4 to 14 August 1988 in Locarno, Switzerland.
 Over 150 films were shown at the festival, with 18 in competition, 18 out-of-competition, and the rest were split between various sections, including a retrospective of Alberto Cavalcanti and a national section dedicated to British cinema.

 The opening film was also a British film A World Apart directed by Chris Menges.
-However, the British Embassy refused hold it's reception on the same day as they did not want to be connected to a film that dealt with anti-apartheid activism.
+However, the British Embassy refused to hold its reception on the same day as they did not want to be connected to a film that dealt with anti-apartheid activism.
 Festival director David Strieff described the position of the British Embassy as "outrageous".

 The television movie section was merged with the main program as David Strieff said the distinction between TV and theatrical movie was no longer relevant for the festival.
 The Piazza Grande, the open-air theater, was only rained on for one night, but it forced director Nikos Panayotopoulos's highly anticipated film, The Woman Who Dreamed (I Yineka Pou Evlepe Ta Onira), to an indoor screening.

 The festival closing ceremony was briefly interrupted by Swiss anti-apartheid activists protesting Swiss Bank Union (UBS), a festival sponsor, for doing business with apartheid South Africa.

 The Golden Leopard, the festival's top prize, was awarded to two film this year: Schmetterlinge directed by Wolfgang Becker, and Distant Voices, Still Lives directed by Terence Davies.